Introduction to Tamara (for those new to the site!)

 Some additional reading that might be of interest:

-- To see more My Little Pony type dolls I have tested, click here.
+- To see more My Little Pony type dolls we have tested, click here.

-- To see more vintage toys I have tested, click here.
+- To see more vintage toys we have tested, click here.

 - To read more about the concern for Lead in toys, click here.

-- To learn about the testing methodology used for all of the test results reported on this blog, click here.
+- To learn about the testing methodology used for all of the test results reported on this website, click here.

-- IF you are NEW to this blog, please watch this video about how to navigate the more than 2,600 posts with information and resources!
+- IF you are NEW to this site, please watch this video about how to navigate the more than 2,600 articles with information and resources!

 - Can I test my toys myself at home?

-As always, thank you for reading and for sharing my posts.
-Please let me know if you have any questions and I will do my best to answer them personal (as soon as I have a kid-free moment, moments that are currently few and far between because I have not had childcare since March – at the beginning of the pandemic!)
+As always, thank you for reading and for sharing this work.
+Please let me know if you have any questions and I will do my best to answer them personally (as soon as I have a kid-free moment, moments that are currently few and far between because I have not had childcare since March, at the beginning of the pandemic)!

 Tamara Rubin